DIVERSITY OF INDIGENOUS FOOD SUPPLY

 Small farmers in emerging and developing countries play a vital role as custodians of indigenous food supply, preserving traditional indigenous crops for local consumers and those in the Diaspora and international markets

-ECO Parks Development Corp | Indigenous Food Supply
+ECO Bounty Park Development Project | Indigenous Food Supply

-ECO Parks Development Corp | Indigenous Food Supply
+ECO Bounty Park Development Project | Indigenous Food Supply

-ECO Parks Development Corp | Indigenous Food Supply
+ECO Bounty Park Development Project | Indigenous Food Supply

-ECO Parks Development Corp | Indigenous Food Supply
+ECO Bounty Park Development Project | Indigenous Food Supply

-ECO Parks Development Corp | Indigenous Food Supply
+ECO Bounty Park Development Project | Indigenous Food Supply

 • Responsibilities include safeguarding the biodiversity of indigenous food crops, contributing to local food security, and upholding cultural traditions related to indigenous food crops.